 Chocolate Buttercake with Walnuts

 - 250 g butter, unsalted, room temperature (plus some to butter the cake pan)

 - 250 g light brown sugar (such as Billington´s Light Muscovado Sugar or use Dutch "Lichte Basterd Suiker")

-- 1 1/2 tsps pure vanilla sugar (use the best you can afford)
+- 1 1/2 tsps pure vanilla sugar (homemade or use good-quality store bought)

-- 2 egg (L), organic or free range
+- 2 eggs (L), organic or free range, divided

 - 210 g AP (plain) flour